-Uses for salt go beyond that of baking chemistry, food flavor, and food preservation, and has a number of other additional uses…
+Uses for salt go beyond that of baking chemistry and food flavor.
+It has a number of other additional uses.

 By the way, we love this salt!